confluentinc/ksql/design-proposals/klip-42-schema-migrations-tool.md

 ```

 The `version_key` column has the version of the migration applied or undone.
 Special values of the `version_key`, `CURRENT` and `LATEST` will be reserved for internal purposes.
-The `version` column has the version of the migration applied or undone.
+The `version` column has the version of the migration applied.
 The `name` column has the name of the migration.
 The `state` column has the state of the migration process.
 It can be any of `Pending`, `Running`, `Migrated`, `Error`, `Undone`.
 The `checksum` column has the MD5 checksum of the migration file.
 It is used to validate the schema migrations with the local files.